 Emergency room negligence follows the same basic rules as any other medical malpractice claim.
 To collect damages, the injured plaintiff must prove:

 Legally, the term “standard of care” refers to a level of competence that most doctors would employ given the same or similar circumstances.
 This is where emergency room doctors get more leeway; the standard of care is lower in a hectic environment like an emergency department compared to an office or hospital room.

 Imagine, for example, that a patient reports to an emergency room with an intense headache.
-If the same person were to visit their primary care physician (PCP) or a neurologist, he or she might complete an in-depth differential diagnosis and order tests until the doctor finds the root cause.
+If the same person were to visit their primary care physician (PCP) or a neurologist, he or she might complete in-depth differential diagnosis and order tests until the doctor finds the root cause.
 An emergency room, however, works on the basis of triage.
 They may order tests to rule out immediately life-threatening causes like meningitis or stroke, then order a follow-up with a PCP.
 If this patient were to receive a terminal brain cancer diagnosis six months later, the emergency room would not be negligent in its discovery – rather, they acted appropriately within their realm of practice.

 On the other hand, if a child reports to an emergency room with a fever and severe abdominal pain and the physician fails to order tests that would reveal appendicitis, this may be grounds for emergency room negligence.

 It is difficult to know if you have actual grounds for a medical malpractice claim.
-At Wendt Law P.C., we have the experience to recognize emergency room negligence and to hold the guilty parties responsible.
+At Wendt Law Firm P.C., we have the experience to recognize emergency room negligence and to hold the guilty parties responsible.
 If you believe you may have been mistreated or suffered a poor health outcome while in an emergency room, contact our office for a free initial consultation.
-We offer our services on a contingency-fee basis, which means you’ll only pay if we win a settlement or court judgment on your behalf.
+We offer our services on a contingency-fee-basis, which means you’ll only pay if we win a settlement or court judgment on your behalf.
 Get started now.